Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula virescens

 Description:

-Cap: 5-15 cm; round to convex when young, becoming broadly convex to flat to uplifted with a shallow depression; dry; sometimes slightly velvety; soon cracking up into patches; green, with lighter shades mixed in; margin not lined to very slightly lined.
+Cap: 5-15 cm; round to convex when young, becoming broadly convex to flat to uplifted with a shallow depression; dry; velvety; the surface soon cracking up into small patches; green to yellowish green; the margin not lined to very slightly lined; the skin peeling about halfway to the center.

-Gills: Attached to nearly free from the stem; close or crowded; white to cream.
+Gills: Attached to the stem or nearly free from it at maturity; close or crowded; white to cream.

 Spore Print: White.